click on marker for more info and a link to the accommodation

-The National Park Safari is an overland South Africa safari which departs from and returns to Johannesburg.
-The areas which are visited include Kruger National Park, Ithala, Hluhluwe, the Addo Elephant National Park and Pilanesberg.
+The National Park Safari is an overland guided safari which departs from and returns to Johannesburg.
+The areas which are visited include Kruger National Park, Ithala, Hluhluwe-iMfolozi, Addo Elephant National Park and Pilanesberg.

 This safari in South Africa’s exciting wilderness areas is led by an experienced African Sky guide, whose unique insight into the behavior and habits of the various species and the habitat is sure to make it an unforgettable experience.